Talent agent

-A talent agent, or booking agent, is a person who finds jobs for actors, authors, broadcast journalists, film directors, musicians, models, professional athletes, screenwriters, writers, and other professionals in various entertainment or sports businesses.
+A talent agent, or booking agent, is a person who finds work for actors, authors, broadcast journalists, film directors, musicians, models, professional athletes, screenwriters, writers, dancers, and other professionals in various entertainment or sports businesses.
 In addition, an agent defends, supports and promotes the interest of their clients.
-Talent agencies specialize, either by creating departments within the agency or developing entire agencies that primarily or wholly represent one specialty.
-For example, there are modeling agencies, commercial talent agencies, literary agencies, voice-over agencies, broadcast journalist agencies, sports agencies, music agencies and many more.

-Having an agent is not required, but does help the artist in getting jobs (concerts, tours, movie scripts, appearances, signings, sport teams, etc.).
+Having an agent is not required, but does help the artist get jobs (concerts, tours, movie scripts, appearances, signings, sport teams, etc.).
 In many cases, casting directors or other businesses go to talent agencies to find the artists for whom they are looking.
-The agent is paid a percentage of the star's earnings (typically 10%).
-Therefore, agents are sometimes referred to as "10 percenters".
+The agent is paid a percentage of the star's earnings.
 Various regulations govern different types of agents.
-The regulations are established by artist's unions and the legal jurisdiction in which the agent operates.
+The legal jurisdiction in which the agent conducts business and artist's unions set the rules.
 There are also professional associations of talent agencies.

-Talent agents are considered gatekeepers to their client's careers.
+Talent agents (artist managers) are considered gatekeepers to their client's careers.
 They have the ability to reshape and reconstruct their client's image.
-They are dealmakers and assist their client by orchestrating deals within the entertainment industry, more specifically in the Hollywood entertainment industry.
+They are dealmakers and assist their clients by orchestrating deals within the entertainment and event industries, more specifically the Hollywood entertainment industry.

 In California, because talent agencies are working with lucrative contracts, the agencies must be licensed under special sections of the California Labor Code, which defines an agent as a "person or corporation who engages in the occupation of procuring, offering, promising, or attempting to procure employment for an artist or artists."